agile-ts/documentation/docs/Interfaces.md

 #### `notExisting`

-If also not existing Instances should be returned.
+Should be set to `true`, if also not existing Instances should be returned, like `placeholder` Instances.
-For instance a `placeholder` Instance.

 ```ts {2,5}
 // Returns placeholder Group